sergio-pineda-axle/RD-Bot-Beta/README.md

 ## Important Notes

-⚠️ **Medical Disclaimer**: This chatbot is designed for research and development purposes only.
+**Medical Disclaimer**: This chatbot is designed for research and development purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare professionals for medical concerns.

 ## Contributing

 This is an internal R&D project.
-For questions or contributions, please contact the development team.
+For questions or contributions, please contact sergio.pineda@axleinfo.com

 ## License